This simple chow mein noodles recipe is simple to make and fool-proof.

 While bringing the water to a boil for the noodles, start cooking the vegetables.

-Add in the julienned carrot and salt (and a little water if necessary).
-Cover the pot and allow the carrot to steam for two to three minutes.
+Step 6: Add in the julienned carrot and salt (and a little water if necessary).
+Cover the pot and allow the carrot to steam for 2 to 3 minutes.
 Uncover and stir the carrot again – it should start to soften.
 Cover again and allow to steam for another two minutes (add a little water if necessary).

 When all that liquid has boiled off, it is time to add the noodles.